Mandryl/Chirp-Developer-Challenge-2022/README.md

 export BOT_ID = <your-bot-userid>
 ```

+## dotenv

+In addition, Debatter_bot uses [dotenv](https://github.com/motdotla/dotenv) library.

+You can also set environment variables by adding a .env file directly under the project root folder.

 ### Deployment

 Debatter_bot is built with Node.js.
 When you deploy, you can use a free Node.js service such as [Glitch](https://glitch.com/) or set up your Node.js environment on a paid computing service.